yugr/cv/DEVELOPER_EN.md

 ## Dec 2022 - present, Huawei (electronic industry), Moscow

-Principal Developer:
+Principal developer in Wireless compiler team, teamlead since Sep 2025:
-  - LLVM and AI compiler research and performance analysis
+  - Developing new optimizations and analyses for LLVM and AI compiler
+  - Performance analysis of hotspots in target SW/models
+  - Paper reviews

 ## March 2020 - Dec 2022, Samsung Electronics (electronic industry), Moscow

-HPC Lab lead:
+HPC Lab leader:
   - Leading various projects in Accelerated Computing Team:
     * bringing up teams and leading development of new features and optimizations for NPU and PIM compilers and runtime systems
     * Monitoring and controlling team activities (code reviews, design and daily meetings, planning sessions, reporting to upper management and customers, hiring and mentoring, etc.)